Causes of Cholesterol

 Increased levels of LDL in the bloodstream can have dangerous effects on the body and put one at risk of a heart attack or stroke.
 Cholesterol is essential for the healthy functioning of our body.
 Both LDL (bad cholesterol) and HDL (good cholesterol) is required by the body in certain amounts to carry out functions like producing bile and vitamins.
-A rise or imbalance in these levels, especially a rise in LDL levels, could result in undesirable health problems such as chest pain, stroke, heart attacks, and even blood clotting.
+A rise or imbalance in these levels, especially a rise in LDL levels, could result in undesirable health problems such as chest pain, stroke, heart attack and even blood clotting.

 There are several factors which could contribute to a rise in LDL levels.
 They are as follows:

 Our body derives nourishment from the food we consume.
 However, a diet high in saturated fats and trans fats does not provide nourishment to our body.
-In fact, it only increases our risk of developing several health problems, such as high cholesterol.
+In fact, it only increases your risk of developing several health problems, such as high cholesterol.
 Here is a list of high cholesterol causing foods:

 Cigarette smoke damages the walls of the blood vessels and causes the accumulation of fatty deposits.